All about touring, whether you are a local or visiting from overseas.

 or even inside the shop.

-I think a fully-loaded touring bicycle has a WT? factor for thieves - they don't know what it is, how it can even move, how to lift it, how to ride it, how to get the luggage off, etc.
+I think a fully-loaded touring bicycle has a Say What factor for thieves - they don't know what it is, how it can even move, how to lift it, how to ride it, how to get the luggage off, etc.

 When touring, I take a U-lock and looped cable.
 Often I lock my fully loaded bike outside a tourist attraction or city supermarket, with everything still on it except my keys, wallet, passport and camera (I put them all in my helmet and carry it in my hand - and use it as a shopping basket!).